 Once you’ve selected the right clubs and got yourself onto the green, and once you’ve read the green, you should still bear in mind all the basics before you hit the ball.
 Is your stance right?
 Your legs should be apart, and your dominant leg should face forward, your torso and shoulders should be level with the ball, and you should be holding the club tightly.
 Your head should be still, and the strength of your grip should be in your arms and shoulders rather than your hands and wrists.

 You should have a way of maintaining close concentration.
 Some players block out sound with their hands, but whatever you do it should be just you, the ball and the hole out there.
 It’s easy to overestimate how much power you need in your shot, especially when putting, so be careful not to overshoot.
 Practice is obviously essential, and if you do it enough, then you’ll find it much easier to find concentration and to account for external factors like slopes and wind.
 You should also be aware what type of shot you’re making if you’re trying to curve the ball.
 A fade is made by an open-faced shot when you draw from outside to inside across the ball as you swing; the direction is from left to right, whereas a draw will direct the ball from right to left.
 Slices and hooks give you much more dramatic curves, but they’re difficult to control over long distances.

 Know your shot and your stance; be fully on the ball, and you won’t miss.
 However, it can often be even more useful to approach the putt correctly.
-If you’ve used the right clubs and you’ve had plenty of practice, then you might find that it makes a much bigger difference to your overall score.
+If you’ve used the right clubs and you’ve had plenty of practice with the use of a golf impact screen, then you might find that it makes a much bigger difference to your overall score.